carpentries-lab/metagenomics-shell/_episodes/01-introduction.md

 ### Shortcut: Tab Completion

-Usually the key Tab is located on the left side of the keyboard just above the "Shift" key or "Mayus" key.
+Usually the key Tab is located on the left side of the keyboard just above the "Shift" key or "Caps lock" key.

 Typing out file or directory names can waste a lot of time and it's easy to make typing mistakes.
 Instead we can use tab complete